hyukhyukee/hyukhyukee.github.io/README.md

 Rather than focusing only on image generation, this project aims to build and optimize a local Stable Diffusion-based environment while analyzing the effects of Checkpoints, LoRAs, VAEs, and prompt combinations.

 The workflow was also improved through batch generation, model management, and asset organization methods to apply generative AI technology to practical content production.

+## Background of Generative AI Workflow Research

+I started AI image generation using Stable Diffusion 1.5, mainly focusing on realistic image generation and digital content creation.

+At that time, compared to current generative AI models, natural language understanding and image expression capabilities were limited.
+Creating specific poses, compositions, and details required complex prompt structures and manual weight adjustments.

+Through this process, I experienced limitations in maintaining consistent styles and efficiently producing desired results, which led me to explore better AI generation workflows and optimization methods.

+As generative AI technology continued to evolve, I explored SDXL-based models, ComfyUI workflows, and various extensions.

+Although ComfyUI provided powerful workflow customization, its node-based structure and complex configuration management created a steep learning curve during the early stage of my research.

+Later, I discovered Stable Diffusion Forge, which allowed SDXL-based models to be used with a familiar WebUI environment.
+This enabled me to continue experimenting with new models while improving workflow efficiency.

+After discovering Illustrious-based models, I experienced improved natural language understanding and stronger image expression capabilities, which allowed me to achieve more accurate results with simpler prompt structures.

+I continued optimizing my AI image generation workflow by analyzing:

+- Checkpoint selection
+- LoRA combinations
+- VAE configurations
+- Prompt engineering methods
+- Generation parameter changes

+Rather than focusing only on image generation, I applied these workflows to practical content production.

+I later selected Pixiv as a global illustration platform and analyzed user responses and market trends.
+By identifying a niche with high demand but relatively lower supply, I focused on VTuber-related AI illustration content.

+Through approximately 1.5 years of continuous production, testing, and improvement, I grew the account to more than 4,900 followers and gained experience in applying generative AI technology to real-world digital content workflows.

 ## Featured Projects